interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v19/dss_interoperability.md

 **[astm.f3411.v19.A2-6-1,4b](../../../../requirements/astm/f3411/v19.md)**

+**[astm.f3411.v19.DSS0070](../../../../requirements/astm/f3411/v19.md)** requires that all DSS instances in a pool return the same result.
+This check fails if the DSS instance does not return the same result as the other DSS instances.

 ### S9 test step

 Action: Wait >D seconds from S5 then USS2@DSS*n*: PUT Subscription with intersecting area, end time D seconds from now